 Fort Hunter Liggett Hunt & Fish Program

-Hunting and Fishing Permit: The Sikes Act and Department of Army policy authorize hunting and fishing on military lands for a fee.
+Hunting and Fishing Permits: The Sikes Act and Department of Army policy authorize hunting and fishing on military lands for a fee.
 FHL fees support hunting and fishing, wildlife and habitat management only on FHL (see "Your Fees at Work" under "Things of Interest" above).
 Annual Fishing, Annual Hunting, and Two-Day Hunting are available by internet sales only.
-Discounts are available for Enlisted Soldiers, Disabled Veterans, Recovering Service Members, Disabled Veterans and Junior hunters (see "Permit Fees" under "Permit Info" above).
+Discounts are available for Disabled Veterans, Recovering Service Members, and Junior hunters (see "Permit Fees" under "Permit Info" above).
 Hunting and Fishing permits are non-transferable and non-refundable and expire along with your California hunting or fishing license, respectively.

-Special Weapon Areas: Training Areas 29 and 30 are walk-in only.
-Restricted to shotgun, muzzle-loading, and archery weapons.
+Special Weapons Areas: Training Areas 29 and 13E are walk-in only and restricted to shotgun, muzzle-loading, and archery weapons.
 Training Area 3, 6B, 13A, 13B and 16B are restricted to archery only.

 Fort Hunting Liggett Hunt & Fish Program

 Environmental Division, Conservation Branch